 Some bacteria, like Salmonella, Shigella and certain strains of E.coli or Clostridia, are known to directly cause disease and we want to avoid them.
-For the vast majority though, their functions in fermentation of various types of equine foods is understood but any other effects are not well described and what’s good for GI and general health in a dog or human might not be in a horse.
+For the vast majority though, their functions in the fermentation of various types of equine foods are understood but any other effects are not well described and what’s good for GI and general health in a dog or human might not be in a horse.

 Research into the horse microbiome

 However, there is tremendous individual variation by sex, breed, diet, geographical location, level of exercise and things like antibiotics.
 Because of this, it is extremely important that strict experimental conditions be used to minimize those influences when trying to determine any changes present in a disease state.

 There is also limited information to be gained from manure.
 The microbiome of the cecum and ventral colon are similar but very different from the dorsal colon and small colon.

 Obesity and the equine microbiome

 A few studies detected some changes in horses but they used subjects not standardized for breed, location and diet.
-In two well controlled recent studies, Morrison et al 2018 from UK and Coleman et al 2019 USA showed no differences between normal weight and obese horses in their bacterial phyla.
+In two well-controlled recent studies, Morrison et al 2018 from UK and Coleman et al 2019 USA showed no differences between normal weight and obese horses in their bacterial phyla.

 What does all this mean?
 For one thing, it’s complicated!
 Even when a pattern is found, as in people and mice, it is still unknown what is cause or effect, chicken or egg.
-It also means that services cropping up that claim to diagnose health issues in your horse from a fecal microbial profile have no solid scientific ground to stand on.
+It also means that services cropping up that claim to diagnose health issues in your horse from a faecal microbial profile have no solid scientific ground to stand on.

-There are several companies I know of, in UK, USA, AU, offering fecal cultures or fecal genetic material profiling which claim to identify disease risk.
+There are several companies I know of, in the UK, USA, AU, offering faecal cultures or faecal genetic material profiling which claim to identify disease risk.
 Among the things claimed to be detected are influences on metabolism, gut wall renewal, dysbiosis/colitis, gut wall integrity linked to diet or “stress”, inflammation/immune function and bloating.
 Claims are made that they can identify changes in your horse linked to disruption in those functions, as well as outlandish advice such as supplementing your horse with vitamins and minerals will kill off beneficial microbes.